Everest Three Passes Trek - 19 Days

 Your journey to Everest High Passes is a difficult challenge.
 Ensure you have packed your gear and all the essentials properly.
 Below, we have compiled a complete gear checklist for you.

 Remember, you can easily purchase or rent most items in Kathmandu.
-But, investing in high-quality equipment, reliable clothes, and footwear is crucial.
+However, investing in high-quality equipment, reliable clothing, and proper footwear is crucial.
 The weather conditions at higher altitudes can be harsh.
 Pack accordingly.

-• Clothing: Base layers, insulation layer, outer shell layers
+• Clothing includes base layers, an insulation layer, and outer shell layers.

-• General Trekking Equipments: Basic trekking attire (pants, t-shirt, and shorts), waterproof jacket and trousers, undergarments
+• General Trekking Equipment: Basic trekking attire (pants, t-shirt, and shorts), waterproof jacket and trousers, undergarments

-• Head Gears: Sun hat, beanie, neck gaiter
+• Head Gear:Gear: Sun hat, beanie, neck gaiter

-• Hand and footwear: Liner gloves, outer gloves that provide insulation, Hiking boots, trekking showers, sandals, Comfortable hiking socks, thermal socks, gaiters
+• Hand and footwear: Liner gloves, outer gloves that provide insulation, Hiking boots, trekking shoes,shoes, sandals, comfortablecomfortable hiking socks, thermal socks, andsocks, and gaiters.

 • Other Essentials: Water bottle/hydration bladder, quick-dry towel, female urination device, locks, waterproof bags